CyberEyeResearchLabs/lorawan-stack/doc/content/guides/connecting-gateways/multitechconduit/_index.md

 {{< figure src="012_System_Confirmation_Prompt.png" alt="Configuration restart prompt" >}}

 This will apply the setting and reboot the gateway.
-If all the steps have been followed correctly, your gateway will now connect to The Things Stack.
+If all the steps have been followed correctly, your gateway will now connect to {{%tts%}}.

 >To know more about other features of the MultiTech Conduit gateway, you can refer to the **mPower Edge AEP software guide** on the [Multitech Website](http://www.multitech.net/developer/products/multiconnect-conduit-platform/conduit/).